ibm-cloud-docs/watson-knowledge-studio/train-ml.md

 By exploring the performance metrics, you can identify ways to improve the model's accuracy.

-> **Restriction:** Only three machine learning annotators can be trained at a time per {{site.data.keyword.knowledgestudioshort}} instance.
-If your instance contains multiple workspaces and the number of machine learning annotators that are being trained in other workspaces totals 3 already, then your request to train the machine learning model in your workspace will be queued until the other training processes are done.
+> **Restriction:** Only three machine learning models can be trained at a time per {{site.data.keyword.knowledgestudioshort}} instance.
+If your instance contains multiple workspaces and the number of machine learning models that are being trained in other workspaces totals 3 already, then your request to train the machine learning model in your workspace will be queued until the other training processes are done.

 ### Procedure